 Who can apply?
-WE HAVE EXPANDED OUR LIST OF ELIGIBLE AREAS: Educators in the greater Birmingham area (i.e., Jefferson, Shelby, Bibb, Blount, Chilton, St. Clair, and Walker Counties), as well as those in the Tuscaloosa, Montgomery, Auburn-Opelika, Anniston, and Dothan areas, are now eligible to apply.
-To be considered, your school or organization must be a non-profit and tax-exempt from the IRS public charity status, or be a public entity qualifying under Section 170(c) of the Internal Revenue Code.
+Educators in the greater Birmingham area (i.e., Jefferson, Shelby, Bibb, Blount, Chilton, St. Clair, and Walker counties), as well as those in the Tuscaloosa, Montgomery, Auburn-Opelika, Anniston, and Dothan areas, are eligible to apply.
+To be considered, your school or organization must be a non-profit and tax-exempt with IRS public charity status, or be a public entity qualifying under Section 170(c) of the Internal Revenue Code.

-What is the maximum grant award?
-We can award up to $1,000 per grant.
+How large are the grants?
+We award up to $1,000 per grant.

 When is the application deadline?
-Application must be postmarked and emailed no later than 30 June 2016.
+Applications must be received via email no later than 31 July 2017.

-The mission of Birmingham Audubon is to promote conservation and a greater knowledge of birds, their habitats, and the natural world.
+Birmingham Audubon’s mission is to promote conservation and a greater knowledge of birds, their habitats, and the natural world.